-- Dependents or students: Once young adults reach the age of 26, they are no longer eligible for coverage under their parents or guardians insurance plans.
+- Dependents or students: Once young adults reach the age of 26, they're no longer eligible for coverage under their parents or guardians insurance plans.
 In addition, students, including those in optional practice training (OTP) programs, may find themselves without coverage after their student policy ends.
 Temporary health insurance plans are an ideal solution for this transitional phase.

 - Missed the open enrollment period: A temporary health insurance plan is also a perfect option for those who may have missed the open enrollment period for long-term insurance.

-- Approval and renewal: Some plans include a nonrefundable application fee, and approval is not guaranteed.
+- Approval and renewal: Some temporary health plans include a nonrefundable application fee, and approval is not guaranteed.
 Similarly, while some policies can be renewed at the end of the coverage period, this is not guaranteed.